 The exchanges allow individuals and small businesses to buy health care coverage from a variety of carriers in one place and provide access to subsidies for eligible individuals.
 Each state exchange was developed separately from the others.
-State and federal health insurance exchanges were expected to add approximately 30 million currently uninsured persons to the health insurance market.

 Qualified Health Plans

 The exchanges are authorized to establish criteria and determine what plans (known as "Qualified Health Plans") can be offered, as well as to develop and enforce certain rules and regulations.
 Epstein Becker Green attorneys have experience:

 - advising plans that want to become Qualified Health Plan issuers in an exchange regarding exchange requirements and the applicability of federal and state laws;

 - assisting plans in applying to exchanges to become approved as Qualified Health Plans, including preparing required documents, such as compliance plans and products that comply with state and exchange obligations; and

 - interacting with regulatory authorities, such as the exchange, with respect to compliance and other issues.

 Providers are sometimes being asked to execute new agreements or amendments with respect to exchange products, and some providers are being excluded from these products.
 Our attorneys have experience preparing and reviewing managed care participation agreements with hospitals, physicians, and other providers of health care services to determine whether the agreements will apply to the new health insurance exchange products, when they are implemented.